cwendel16834/database/readme.txt

-map<string, Table*> Database::getTables()
+map<string, Table*>& Database::getTables()
 Description: Returns all the tables in the database.

 Parameters: none

-Return value: A map<string, Table*> is returned with all the tables that are in the database.
+Return value: A map<string, Table*>& is returned with all the tables that are in the database.